operator-playground-io/kubeapps-bitnami-helm-chart-tile/cover.md

 location for your applications and their full life-cycle.
 Using it, your cluster users can deploy applications packaged as Helm charts directly from their browsers.

-### Kubeapps Kubeapps Bitnami Helm Chart's features are as follows:
+### Kubeapps Bitnami Helm Chart's features are as follows:

 - Browse and deploy Helm charts from chart repositories
 - Inspect, upgrade and delete Helm-based applications installed in the cluster